Tim Stockdale

-Timothy Mark Stockdale (12 August 1964 – 14 November 2018) was an English equestrian who competed in the sport of show jumping.
+Timothy Mark Stockdale (12 August 1964 – 14 November 2018) was an English equestrian who competed in show jumping.

 Early life

 Stockdale grew up in Retford in north Nottinghamshire.
 He attended the Sir Frederick Milner Secondary Modern School (later Retford Oaks Academy).

 Career

-Stockdale competed in international competitions and rode a number of horses, owned by both himself and others.
+Stockdale competed in international competitions and rode several horses, owned by him and others.
 He produced a three-part training video titled Successful Showjumping With Tim Stockdale.

-Stockdale had a show jumping career on a number of different horses.
+Stockdale had a show jumping career on several different horses.
 In 2000, he and Traxdata Winston Bridget placed sixth in the London Olympia CSIW Grand Prix.
 In 2002, he represented Great Britain at the World Equestrian Games in Jerez, Spain with Fresh Direct Parcival.
-2006 saw Stockdale narrowly miss out on the Olympia Grand Prix title to Eugenie Angot, coming second on Fresh Direct Corlato, a mare with whom greater things were to come.
-Stockdale in 2007 won the Nantes Grand Prix and Bordeaux Grand Prix with Corlato on consecutive weekends, as well as placing fifth in the CN International "Million Dollar" Grand Prix.
+2006 saw Stockdale narrowly miss out on the Olympia Grand Prix title to Eugenie Angot, coming second on Fresh Direct Corlato, a mare with whom greater things would come.
+In 2007, Stockdale won the Nantes Grand Prix and Bordeaux Grand Prix with Corlato on consecutive weekends, and placed fifth in the CN International "Million Dollar" Grand Prix.

 Stockdale was set on getting to the Beijing Olympics in 2008, shown by his decision not to take his qualified place at the FEI World Cup Finals in Gothenburg.
 His performances at the Samsung Super League Nations' Cup competitions in Rome and St. Gallen were enough to cement him a place on the 2008 squad; he had produced his horse from a four-year-old.
 Despite the British team finishing 6th, Stockdale qualified for the individual final, producing a clear in the first round, one of nine riders to do so.
-He was unable to repeat his performance in the second round and finished best of the British in 16th place.
+He could not repeat his performance in the second round and finished best of the British in 16th place.

 Stockdale completed his championship appearance hat-trick by representing Great Britain at the 2009 European Championships at Windsor Park with Fresh Direct Corlato after helping the British team to second place in the Dublin CSIO***** Nations' Cup.
-The loss of his top horse, Corlato, due to an injury sustained at Spruce Meadows in 2009 coincided with the rise of the ISH gelding Fresh Direct Kalico Bay to form.
-Stockdale and Kalico Bay won three international grands prix the following year including the King George V Gold Cup at Hickstead, which served as retribution after the last fence in the jump off denied Stockdale the title with Corlato in 2009.
+The loss of his top horse, Corlato, due to an injury sustained at Spruce Meadows in 2009, coincided with the rise of the ISH gelding Fresh Direct Kalico Bay to form.
+Stockdale and Kalico Bay won three international grands prix the following year, including the King George V Gold Cup at Hickstead, which served as retribution after the last fence in the jump off denied Stockdale the title with Corlato in 2009.
 This form continued on British soil with Kalico Bay placing in both the Horse of the Year Show and Olympia grands prix.